-Ewan MacColl accompanied by Peggy Seeger sang Oh, Dear Me (The Jute Mill Song) in 1958 on their Topic album of industrial ballads, Second Shift.
+Ewan MacColl accompanied by Peggy Seeger sang Mary Brookbank's Oh, Dear Me (The Jute Mill Song) on their 1958 Topic album of industrial ballads, Second Shift.
 This track was also inluded in 1964 on their Topic album Steam Whistle Ballads, in 1993 on the Topic anthology of industrial folk music, The Iron Muse, and in 2003 on MacColl's anthology The Definitive Collection.
 The Topic album's sleeve notes commented:

 The text of this tender little song is the work of Mary Brookbank, an old jute mill worker, of Dundee.
 Mrs Brookbank, the author of several fine songs, has also collected a considerable number of jute mill songs and ballads.
 The air is by Ewan MacColl.

 The Ian Campbell Folk Group sang The Jute Mill Song on their 1963 Transatlantic album This Is the Ian Campbell Folk Group.

 Nigel Denver sang The Jute Mill Song on his 1965 Decca album Moving On.